Kirklees

 Providence Methodist Church - Golcar

-Look around the church and learn about its history Exhibition in the schoolroom Refreshments available in the schoolroom
+Look around the church and learn about its history Exhibitions in the schoolroom Refreshments available in the schoolroom